Orange County Dog Bite Attorney

 - In a public place

 - On the dog owner’s property, so long as the victim is there legally

 In any of these cases, the dog owner is held liable even if, in the past, the dog had never displayed signs of aggression or acted viciously to other people or even other animals.
 Dog bites and attacks can have a physical, emotional, and financial impact on all aspects of your life.
-The Orange County attorneys at Samer Habbas & Associates have experienced dog bite lawyers that are well prepared to fight for your legal rights after an attack.
+The Orange County attorneys at Samer Habbas & Associates have experienced dog bite lawyers in southern California that are well prepared to fight for your legal rights after an attack.